 d.
 General.
 Each service level will be measured over each Contract Quarter.
 Credits may be applied only against Title Maintenance Fees and User Maintenance Fees for the next Contract Year.

 VIRUSES.
-Indeliq will use best efforts, including the use of industry-standard virus checking software, to avoid the incidence or proliferation of viruses or similar intentionally harmful software in the Titles.
+Indeliq will use reasonable efforts, including the use of industry-standard virus checking software, to avoid the incidence or proliferation of viruses or similar intentionally harmful software in the Titles.

 NO CONTRACT WITH USERS.
 Indeliq is providing services to Enron, not its employees and contractors, under this Agreement.
 Neither Enron's provision of Indeliq's services to its employees and contractors nor any use of the Indeliq Web Site by Enron's employees or contractors will form a contractual or other relationship with Enron's employees and contractors.